 - Outline the nature of texts they can expect

-- An easy way to opt-out.
+- An easy way to opt out.

 You can also include a form on your website to drive traffic to your contact lists.
-Learn all about high-quality list building in our guide: List building in 2020 – New inbound marketing channels you cannot ignore!
+Learn all about high-quality list building in our guide: List building – New inbound marketing channels you cannot ignore!

 Step 2: Log in to your account and click on “Create” under Text Broadcast.